What to Expect - International Students

 - For coronavirus testing information, please visit the testing page.

-- COVID-19 vaccinations are required for University of California students and you should upload your proof of vaccination to the patient portal by Monday, August 16, 2021.
+- COVID-19 vaccinations and booster shots are required for University of California students, and you should upload your proof of vaccination to the patient portal .
 If you have questions about how to do that, please watch the video tutorial on "How to Upload".
+Boosters are also required.

-- Students may request and submit a medical exemption, disability exception, pregnancy deferment, or religious exception by completing the COVID-19 Vaccine Exemption Request Form for UCR Students.
+- Students may request and submit a medical exemption, disability exception, pregnancy deferment, or religious exception by visiting the patient portal and submitting the correct forms.
+Please watch the Covid-19 Exemption Form video on the Student Health Services website to learn about where to find the forms and how they should be uploaded.

-- UCR is only accepting International COVID-19 vaccines that have been approved by the World Health Organization (WHO) (identified by checked columns).
+- UCR is only accepting International COVID-19 vaccines that are accepted by the CDC.
 If you have further questions, you can email the COVID-19 Management Team at firstname.lastname@example.org for assistance.